RYANCOX00/mach_stats_coursework/README.md

 <br>

 1. The first section contains a submission of regular exerises which were assigned throughout the semester.
-The 4 workbooks in the weekly assignment folder contain the following notebooks.
+The folder entitled weekly_assignments contains the following notebooks.

     - statistics.ipynb
         - This notebook contains 3 questions.
 The first two relates to the lady tasting tea test.
 Questions 1 is a manual calculation.
 Questions 2 uses scipy.stats' fisher_exact function to simulate the lady tasting tea problem.
 Questions 3 discusses how the scipy.stats.ttest_ind [documentation](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.ttest_ind.html) code works.